alexeilebedev/openacr/txt/acr.md

 We can now populate this table with some data. `acr -insert -write` reads values from standard input, inserts them into the database, and saves everything to disk when done.
-Duplicate keys will cause errors.
+Duplicate keys will cause records to be ignored.
 If we need to ignore duplicates, we use `acr -replace -write`.

 ```
 inline-command: for X in {0..10}; do echo dev.a a:a$X; done | acr -insert -write